-PROFESSIONAL
+PROFESSIONAL CENTERCAMPUS

-The Professional Center Placetype generally provides for office uses and jobs that keep people in the city during normal working hours.
-A Professional Center is typically well landscaped and provides opportunities for small general offices, as well as larger employment uses such as corporate headquarters, institutional facilities and medical campuses.
-More intense professional uses are typically seen near major transportation corridors, while smaller developments are typically within residential areas and are supportive in nature.
+The Professional Campus Place-type generally provides for office uses jobs and that keeps people in the city during normal work hours.
+A Professional Campus Center is typically well-landscaped and provides opportunities for small general offices, as well as larger a number of employment uses such a corporate headquarters, institutional facilities and medical campuses within well landscaped areas.
+They More intense professional uses are typically locate seen near major transportation corridors, while smaller developments are typically within residential areas and are supportive in natureand may include office parks or technology centers.